-Never was there a greater mistake than taking this trip to Quebec so hurriedly and without warning; it would seem as if any half-educated person would know better; would be more conscious of the eternal proprieties than, without proper study and preparation, to thrust his ignorant curiosity this road and the ground properly terraced, into the midst of surroundings whose smallest part savors of history, real and legendary: Indian legend, French romance and English history, history Canadian and, above all, American history, for one of the keenest pleasures the place affords is the sensation that this spot is American; that the landscape, with its autumnal glories in their height, is such as can be seen only on the American continent; and, while gezing at the varied views, far-stretching and dissimilar on one side and the other, with broad reaches of water and hitlsides both rugged and those which lure the climber through promise of much reward for little toil, one forge's political distinctions between Canadian and Yankee, and feels at once at home, and yet, when the eye leaves the work of nature and seeks that which man's hands have produced, the feeling of being a stranger in a foreign country is overpowerstrikes the reader as he stands beside the lonely column on the verge of the Plains of
+half-educated person would know better; away more abruptly toward the road that pance. would be more conscious of the eternal pro- passes it on the west side, and if the main If any one has any misgiving as to whether ary: Indian legend, French romance and would be gained which would be in conson-English history, history Canadian and, ance with the general type of above all, American history, for one of the keenest pleasures the place affords is the sensation that this spot is American; that the landscape, with its autumnal glories in their height, is such as can be seen only on the American continent; and, while gazing at the varied views, far-stretching and dissimilar on one side and the otner, with broad reaches of water and hillsides both rugged and those which lure the climber through promise of much reward for little toil, one forgets political distinctions between Canadian and Yankee, and feels at once at home, and yet, when the eye leaves the work of nature and seeks that which man's hands have produced, the feeling of being a stranger in a foreign country is overpower lonely column on the verge of the Plains of Abraham as the most impressive epitaph sible to give them here.
+It was pleasure chisel ever graved.
+Its very simplicity is THE EMBODIMENT OF SOLEMNITY.